 Old Cat C and Cat D insurance write-off categories explained

-Exactly what is a Cat C or Cat D write-off?
+What is a Cat C or Cat D write-off?

 A write-off is how insurers classify a car that is too expensive to repair.
-This will happen after a road accident, or when damage is caused by flood, fire or during a vehicle theft.
+This will usually happen after a collision, or when damage is caused by a flood, fire, act of vandalism or during a vehicle theft.
 The final outcome will be that the insurer will pay an agreed amount to the vehicle's owner, then the insurance company keeps the car to dispose of as they see fit.

 Should you buy a Cat C or Cat D car?

 There are bargains to be had, though.
 As an example, a Cat D write-off could involve a dent on a ten-year-old car worth £1,000.
-The car’s insurers would be duty-bound to go through official repair channels, sourcing a new door, repspraying it and so on, and the total bill could be around £800.
+The car’s insurers would be duty-bound to go through official repair channels, sourcing a new door, respraying it and so on, and the total bill could be around £800.
 After admin and other costs are taken into account, the insurer is likely to decide it is uneconomical to carry out the repair, and write the car off.

 A private buyer, on the other hand, could salvage a door from a scrap yard for, say, £50, and fit it themselves.
 The car can then be kept or sold on, although a Cat D write-off will need to have its insurance status declared on the V5C logbook for anybody to see.

 The journey a Cat C car would take is similar, although the costs involved would be different.
-As an example, if a car is worth £1,000 and the repair would cost the insurer £1,200, it would be classified as Cat C. A private buyer may well be able to organise repairs for less, though have to apply for a new logbook (V5C form) from DVLA after putting a Cat C car back on the road.
+As an example, if a car is worth £1,000 and the repair would cost the insurer £1,200, it would be classified as Cat C. A private buyer may well be able to organise repairs for less, though.
+Once these repairs were carried out, they would then have to apply for a new V5C document from the DVLA after putting a Cat C car back on the road.

-It's also important not to focus only on obvious or visible damage when looking at Cat C and Cat D cars.
+If you’re looking at a potential purchase, it's important not to focus only on obvious or visible damage when looking at Cat C and Cat D cars.
 As with any used car, there could be any number of faults requiring expensive fixes, totally unrelated to the write-off incident.

-Of course, one major concern when buying a write-off is how much will it cost to insure?
-Some insurers won't want to cover a written-off car.
-While this can typically be solved by hunting around for a company that will, insurance costs for Cat C and D cars tend to be higher than they are for an equivalent car that has not been written off.
+If you do decide to purchase a Cat C or Cat D car, there’s also the matter of insurance.
+Some insurers simply won't cover a write-off, but while this can typically be solved by hunting around for a company that will, insurance costs for Cat C and D cars tend to be higher than they are for an equivalent car that hasn’t been written off.

 Have you ever bought a written-off car?
-Tell us how it worked out in the comments...
+Tell us how it worked out in the comments below...